top of page

 When Pep Talks Don't Land, Stories Do

-Every child hits moments that feel enormous — the dentist's chair, the first day at a new school, standing up to a bully, or trying something they've never done before.
+Every child faces moments that feel enormous — the dentist's chair, the first day at a new school, standing up to a bully, or trying something they've never done before.
 In those moments, parents often reach for words: "You'll be fine," "It's not that scary," "You're brave!"

 And sometimes those words help.
 But often, they don't.